radiac/mara/docs/installation.rst

 Installing Mara
 ===============

-Requires Python 2.7 or later.
-There are no required dependencies.
+Supports Python 2.7 and 3.2 or later.
+The only required dependency is ``six``.

 Installation is simple with pip::